attadje/cardano-cli-examples/2-simple-transaction/how-to-create-a-simple-tx.md

 ## 2) Create a transaction using the command build-raw

-With the command build raw you can create the transaction of-chain before submit on chain.
+With the command build raw you can create the transaction of-chain before submit it on chain.

 ### Build the transaction